Introduction: Why Desk Ergonomics Matter More Than Ever

 The perfect desk setup isn’t just about comfort—it’s about protecting your vision.

 By following this ergonomic checklist, you can prevent Computer Vision Syndrome, boost productivity, and ensure your digital lifestyle doesn’t compromise your eye health.
+Print out this Desk Ergonomics Checklist and keep it near your workstation as a daily reminder.

 Remember: Your workspace is your environment for vision health.